jdtsmith/kind-icon/README.md

 ## Configuration

 The configuration defaults should work fine, but `kind-icon` can be customized to change the icons and colors, preference of icons vs. short-text (or mixed) prefixes, and more.
+See [the wiki](https://github.com/jdtsmith/kind-icon/wiki) for configuration ideas including alternative icon sets.

 ### Variables